Singara-Harendra/SentinAir-Automated-Air-Quality-Classification/README.md

 ### 9. Monitoring and Alerting
 - Prometheus scrapes metrics from API
+- cAdvisor tracks Docker container resources
 - Grafana dashboards for visualization
-- Alertmanager sends emails for high error rates (configure SMTP in `alertmanager.yml`)
+- Alertmanager sends emails (if configured) or displays alerts for high error rates

 ### 10. Scaling and Production
 - Use Kubernetes for production deployment